 Core III: Critical Methods (3 credits, offered fall and spring) PY 260.359

 Introduction to methods and practices in the humanities, social sciences, or natural sciences.
 Course objectives: ensuring competence in understanding critical methodologies and academic debate.
-Students will write two critical assessments involving evidence, evaluation, synthesis, and conclusion (4-6 pages each) and pass a final exam or final project with minimum C+ grade.
+Students will write two critical assessments involving evidence, evaluation, synthesis, and conclusion (at least 4-6 pages each) and pass a final exam or final project.
+Prerequisite: Core II or approved placement.

 Core IV: Art, Culture, and Society (3 credits, fall and spring) PY 260.360

 Sustained consideration of the role of art (music, literature, fine arts, film) in all aspects of society, focusing on particular periods in history or under particular regimes and political structures.
 Course objectives: ensuring that all Peabody students have the opportunity to think historically about the role of art and culture in political society and about the economic and cultural systems supporting the creation of art (e.g. patronage, guilds).
-Students will be required to write one historical “review” of a work of art in historical context (2-3 pages) and one historical research paper (6-8 pages minimum) for a final grade of C+ or better.
+Students will be required to write one historical “review” of a work of art in historical context (2-3 pages) and one historical research paper (6-8 pages minimum).
+Prerequisite: Core II or approved placement.